Appeal after man in his sixties injured in car park incident in Limavady

-Police in Limavady are appealing for witnesses after a man in his sixties was injured following an incident in a car park in Limavady.
+Police in Limavady are appealing for witnesses after a man in his sixties was injured following an incident in a car park in the town.

 The incident is understood to have occurred in the Newtown Square car park in the town centre.